annakkin/cse15l-lab-reports/lab-report-5-week-10.md

 The actual output should be empty according to `578.html.test`.

-This is because my implementation didn't deal with the image format in markdown file.
+This is because the provided implementation didn't deal with the image format in markdown file.

 Implementation can be added to test the existence of `!` before the open bracket.
 If there is `!` it is not a valid link.